Two charged for pepper-spraying police officer who died after assault on U.S. Capitol | Law-Order

 One of those officers, Brian Sicknick, was later rushed to a hospital and died the next day.
 Khater and Tanios are not charged with killing Sicknick, whose cause of death remains unclear.
 A law enforcement source familiar with the matter said it is still too early in the probe to know if Tanios or Khater directly bear any responsibility for Sicknick's death.

-According to the complaint, the FBI said the two men "appeared to time the deployment of chemical substances to coincide with other rioters' efforts to forcibly remove the bike rack barriers that were preventing the rioters from moving closer to the Capitol building."
+According to the complaint, the FBI said the two men "appeared to time the deployment of chemical substances to coincide with other rioters’ efforts to forcibly remove the bike rack barriers that were preventing the rioters from moving closer to the Capitol building."
 Khater, 32, of State College, Pennsylvania, was arrested as he disembarked from an airplane at Newark Airport in New Jersey.
 Tanios, 39, of Morgantown, West Virginia, was arrested at his residence in West Virginia.
-Both are scheduled to make initial appearances in court later this afternoon.
+The two men grew up together in New Jersey, according to the criminal complaint.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)